-- The source of vertebrate animal/human cell lines or tissues are not properly documented. - Vertebrate animal/human established cell lines or tissue cultures were obtained from a commercial source and neither student nor project recommender provided a catalog number; or if obtained from a non-commercial source there is no documentation from supplier. - Vertebrate animal sacrificed solely for student study. - Student study involved pain or stress to vertebrate animals. - Vertebrate animal's habitat and/or food was altered without IACUC approvals (in order for a study to be considered observational, no factors can be altered in animal's habitat). - Student fails to upload IACUC documentation or proof of publication from mentor's originating study. - Student performs vertebrate animal research in a home environment. - · IACUC paperwork not provided. - Dates on paperwork do not align with dates of student data collection.
+- The source of vertebrate animal/human cell lines or tissues are not properly documented. - Vertebrate animal/human established cell lines or tissue cultures were obtained from a commercial source and neither student nor project recommender provided a catalog number; or if obtained from a non-commercial source there is no documentation from supplier. - Vertebrate animal sacrificed solely for student study. - Student study involved pain or stress to vertebrate animals. - Student performed surgery on vertebrate animal this is beyond basic husbandry and care. - Vertebrate animal's habitat and/or food was altered without IACUC approvals (in order for a study to be considered observational, no factors can be altered in animal's habitat). - Student fails to upload IACUC documentation or proof of publication from mentor's originating study. - · Student performs vertebrate animal research in a home environment. - · IACUC paperwork not provided. - · Dates on paperwork do not align with dates of student data collection.